LucasEnard/formation-template-python/README.md

 ![FileOperation](https://user-images.githubusercontent.com/77791586/164474286-0eaa6f27-e56f-4a87-b12a-9dab57c21506.png)

 <br><br>
-In order to see if our operations worked it is needed for us to acces the toto.csv file and the Iris DataBase to see the changes.<br>
+In order to see if our operations worked it is needed for us to acces the toto.csv (or tata.csv if you have followed the `filename` note from [7.3.](#73-creating-our-operations)) file and the Iris DataBase to see the changes.<br>
-It is needed to be inside the container for the next step, if [5.2.](#52-management-portal-and-vscode) was followed it should be good.<br>
+It is needed to be inside the container for the next step, if [5.2.](#52-management-portal-and-vscode) and [5.3](#53-having-the-folder-open-inside-the-container) were followed it should be good.<br>
 To access the toto.csv you will need to open a terminal then type:
 ```
 bash